 From the day we opened our doors in 1985, Empower has challenged the media status quo.

-Empower is recognized as one of the top independent agencies by Campaign US, an Ad Age Agency A-List Standout and was crowned MediaPost’s 2016 Media Agency of the Year.
+Empower is recognized as one of the top independent agencies by Campaign US, a two-time Ad Age Agency A-List Standout (2021 and 2019) and was crowned MediaPost’s 2016 Media Agency of the Year.

 Our integrated team of experts in Media, Creative, Analytics, and Word-of-Mouth Marketing outperform expectations.
 Celebrating two Adweek Media All-Stars back-to-back while also being honored by the Webby Awards, The One Show and ANA REGGIE Awards proves the eclectic talent at Empower is no one-hit wonder.